apexwild534/Classifer-final/README.md

    - Enjoy using the **CLASSIFIER** to process and analyze content.

 For a detailed explanation of each component and the technology stack of the application, refer to [Explanation.md](Explanation.md).

+### FUTURE SCOPE
+Classify NEWS and send them automatically to the respective department (The negative ones) so, that they can confirm it.